-Noble Laureate Peter Agre talks about his discovery of water channels in membranes, permitting living organisms to quickly and selectively move water in and out of their cells.
+Noble Laureate and scientist Peter Agre talks about his discovery of water channels in cellular membranes, permitting living organisms to quickly move water in their bodies.

 Artist Mara Haseltine talks about using art to design structures that function practically in aquatic environments and about collaborations between scientists and artists.

 Scientist and engineer Gerald Pollack talks about water's fourth physical phase and its potential applications to everything from generating bioenergy to cleaning water itself.

 Artist Pamela Longobardi documents the types and patterns of plastic wastes on shores around the world and then creates art and exhibits that draw attention to marine plastics.

 A NASA video explains how the oceans, as the planet's major repository of water, are responsible for weather and climate via their circulation dynamics and energy exchanges.

 Engineer Kepa Morgan combines his professional expertise with the indigenous wisdom of his Maori people in addressing water treatment and environmental remediation.

 Whereas saving water in the household is something that people can directly observe and that assists in conserving local water supplies,

 this savings represents a small fraction of a personís total water footprint, which includes the water required to produce the goods

 and services consumed daily.
 About 90% of personal water footprints is devoted to food in the form of crop and animal production.